sveken/Discord2HTTP/README.md

 #### The Web Endpoints
-A list of the web endpoints that are usable [available here.](docs/endpoints.md)
+A list of the web endpoints that are usable and parsable in games. [available here.](docs/endpoints.md)
 #### List of Flags
-A list of all the flags that can be used against the binary [available here](docs/flags.md)
+A list of all the flags that can be used against the binary. [available here](docs/flags.md)
 ## Setup
 You will be required to make a Discord bot that has `Message content intent` enabled in the bot settings on the Discord developers portal.
 Copy the bot token from your created application from the Discord developers portal.